unavi-xyz/unavi/docs/vision.md

 > The true form of the Internet already exists.\
 > We need only to let it express itself.

 UNAVI is the first gesture toward that expression.
-The Wired is not an escape from reality — it is reality, revealed in its authentic form.